External funding opportunities

 Grants are likely to be up to £2,000 and designed to meet urgent need with the possibility of review as the situation continues.

-The Mayor’s Culture at Risk office works with cultural, creative industries and night time businesses to ensure those affected by the COVID-19 crisis get the support they need.
+The Mayor of London’s Culture at Risk office works with cultural, creative industries and night time businesses to ensure those affected by the COVID-19 crisis get the support they need.

 The office provides tailored support to meet your needs.
 Some of our services include: